wild-devops/pwshake/doc/step.md

   ```

 * ### - `powershell:` element implicit shortenings
-  Since the `powershell:` element contains inline code that can be too long and\or complex to use it as the meaningful name, so the `name:` property for these shortenings is generated from the `.GetHashCode()` method of the supplied inline string to distinct each other inline step  in the **PWSHAKE** engine log.
+  Since the `powershell:` element contains inline code that can be too long and\or complex to use it as the meaningful name, so the `name:` property for these shortenings is generated from the `.GetHashCode()` method of the supplied inline string to distinct each other inline step  in the **PWSHAKE** execution log.

   Example:
   ```